 As the global supply chain continues to face shortages, disruptions, and delays due to the pandemic, companies are scrambling to get the goods they need.
 In today’s global economy, an ever-growing number of suppliers are based overseas, making it even harder to secure product.
 So, how can a company move to the front of the line in the competition for limited goods?
 One way to become a preferred buyer is by giving international suppliers what they really want: a faster, more seamless payment experience.

 In addition to the logistical challenge of moving goods from one country to another, there are issues with the traditional process of making foreign exchange (FX) payments.
 This legacy process requires payment to pass through multiple intermediaries, which not only each take a cut along the way, but also slow down the process, making suppliers wait longer for payment.
-Because of all these fees, suppliers also receive less money and often don’t know how much money they will actually receive in the end, making reconciliation more difficult.
+Because of all these fees, suppliers also receive less money and often don’t know how much money they will actually receive in the end, making payment reconciliation more difficult.